muir/drbd-lxd/README.md

 ### Monitoring

 The drbd-watcher script installed earlier should take care of most normal failover situations.
-It doesn't handle absolutely everything and cannot resolve a split-brain problem.
+It doesn't handle absolutely everything and cannot resolve a some split-brain problems.

 The watcher script is relatively slow compared to most HA setups.
 Let's pair it with something even slower: a script that send emails whenever the DRBD status changes.